Malivil/TTT-Randomat-20/API.md

 **StartSecret** - Whether this event should be started in secret.
 Defaults to `false`.\
 *Realm:* Server

+**StartTime** - The time that this event was started.
+Useful for when a unique "running instance" identifier is needed.\
+*Realm:* Server

 **Title** - The title to use for this event.
 If this is not defined (and `AltTitle` is instead) the automatic "started" notification for this event will not happen.\
 *Realm:* Server